Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Introduction

 In traditional software systems, some of the inputs causing failures are usually very close to each other~\cite{chen2010adaptive,chen2004adaptive}.
 Similarly, it has been observed that many mispredicted inputs in DNNs fail due to the same causes~\cite{fahmy2021supporting}.
-Counting such inputs for assessing the fault detection capability of a test suite is therefore misleading.
+Counting such inputs to assess the fault detection capability of a test suite is therefore misleading.
 However, the notion of fault, though rather straightforward in regular software, is elusive in DNNs.
-For this reason, we rely in this paper on a clustering-based fault estimation approach to group similar mispredicted inputs based on their features and misprediction behaviour~\cite{fahmy2021supporting}.
-We assume that each cluster corresponds to a fault as similar mispredicted inputs belonging to a same cluster are assumed to be mispredicted for similar reasons.

-To assess test suites for DNNs, we consider and adapt three diversity metrics.
-As we consider in this paper datasets composed of images, commonly used as inputs in many DNNs (e.g., perception layer of cyber-physical systems), we rely on a feature extraction model to extract features from images that will be used to compute the diversity of test input sets.
+For this reason, we rely on a clustering-based fault estimation approach to group similar mispredicted inputs based on their features and misprediction behaviour~\cite{fahmy2021supporting}.
+We assume that each cluster corresponds to a fault because similar mispredicted inputs belonging to the same cluster are assumed to be mispredicted for similar reasons.
+To assess test suites for DNNs, we use and adapt three diversity metrics.
+As we evaluate datasets composed of images, commonly used as inputs in many DNNs (e.g. the perception layer of cyber-physical systems), we rely on a feature extraction model to extract features from images that will be used to compute the diversity of test input sets.
 We evaluate the selected metrics in terms of their capability to measure actual diversity based on extracted features.
-We then analyse their associations with fault detection in DNNs using four widely-used datasets and five different DNN models.
+We then analyze their associations with fault detection in DNNs using four widely used datasets and five different DNN models.
 We further study state-of-the-art white-box coverage metrics and their associations with diversity and fault detection.

-Based on our experiments, we show that diversity metrics, in particular Geometric Diversity (GD)~\cite{kulesza2012determinantal}, though black-box and not using any DNN internal information, far outperforms existing coverage criteria in terms of fault-revealing capability and computational time.
+Based on our experiments, we show that diversity metrics, and geometric diversity (GD)~\cite{kulesza2012determinantal} in particular, though black-box and without the use of any DNN internal information, far outperform existing coverage criteria in terms of fault-revealing capability and computational time.
 We also show that state-of-the-art coverage metrics are not correlated to faults or diversity in natural test input sets.

 Overall, the main contributions of our paper are as follows: